aude/pdfme/README.md

 # PDFme.bat
-Drop a document on it, and get a PDF file at your desktop.
+Drop a document on it, get a PDF file.